k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-cheat-sheet-dc.md

 - Local: `http://localhost/<space_name>`
 - Remote: `https://<host>/<space_name>`

-For remote access you need to configure TLS.
+For remote access, you need to configure TLS.
 See Step 4.

 Login with:
 ```text